Higher-Order Tensor-Based Deferral of Gaussian Splitting for Orbit Uncertainty Propagation: Results

 The chosen tolerance spreads the splitting times over several days, as a mixand is only split once its \ac{wussolc} reaches the tolerance for the remaining time span.
 So, this approach escapes the burden of propagating each mixand over the first days compared to splitting immediately.
 At the same time, Table~\ref{tab:cislunar_deferred_results} demonstrates that the end \ac{gm} still approximates the true distribution well, especially with the higher fidelity methods.
 Though two of the metrics suggest improved performance over immediate splitting, such small differences likely arise instead from stochastic sampling effects.
 The differences between DS-2 or DS-3 and the immediate split are all smaller than those incurred by sampling in Table~\ref{tab:cislunar_baseline_results}, which makes interpretation of these differences difficult.
 There is also a noticeable improvement between DS-1 and DS-2, while DS-2 and DS-3 are nearly identical to each other and to the immediate splitting.
 This demonstrates that while DS-1 can be safely employed in less stressing scenarios, DS-2 can closely match the immediate splitting for a given number of mixands without necessitating full recomputation of both the \acp{stm} and \acp{stt} at each splitting time: a significant computational saving.

 The final column in Table~\ref{tab:cislunar_deferred_results} is the relative runtime of each method nondimensionalized by the runtime for immediate splitting.
 Even with a relatively low tolerance, the computational savings of deferred splitting are immediately apparent.
 While the savings for DS-1 do come at a slight price in terms of performance, comparison with the other immediate splitting heuristics demonstrates that it still remains competitive with the best results in Table~\ref{tab:cislunar_baseline_results} at a greatly reduced computational cost.
 At the same time, DS-2 and DS-3 have negligible differences in their metrics with respect to immediate splitting using \ac{wussolc}, and yet still achieve significantly quicker execution time.
+Here, DS-2 and DS-3 also have similar runtimes, despite the approximation of the \acp{stt} as constant.
+While employing a \ac{da}-based approach with the DACEyPy library, the difference in computational effort between solely propagating the \acp{stm} and propagating both the \acp{stm} and \acp{stt} is relatively minor, as overhead costs dominate.
+In \cite{siciliano2025deferredSplitting}, a variational equation-based approach demonstrated much more dramatic savings between DS-2 and DS-3.
+These findings align with other works; in \cite{boone2025EvaluationHigherOrder}, this variational approach exhibited strong performance for lower orders---especially for more complex dynamical systems---while the \ac{da} method showed better scaling as order increased.
+In general, however, compared to the runtimes reported for an unperturbed cislunar orbit in \cite{siciliano2025deferredSplitting}, the results presented here suggest that the relative savings are not diminished by the inclusion of higher-fidelity perturbations.
+Rather, the fashion in which the partial derivative tensors are computed can determine the degree to which the approximations in the deferred splitting variations affect runtime.